 Possible employers include:

-Employment levels are expected to rise in the following years, however, these may vary across the different sectors in the industry.
+Employment levels are expected to rise in the coming years, however, these may vary across the different sectors of the industry.

-Growth is being driven by factors such as Scottish Government initiatives to encourage people to take part in sport, investment in new sporting facilities and an increase in the number of people’s awareness of the importance of a healthy and active lifestyle.
+Growth is being driven by factors such as Scottish Government initiatives to encourage people to take part in sport, investment in new sporting facilities and an increase in the number of people with an awareness of the importance of a healthy and active lifestyle.

 There are job opportunities throughout Scotland, particularly in and around major cities and towns with large populations.
 In rural areas there are opportunities in outdoor activities, such as climbing, canoeing, riding or skiing, although these can be mostly seasonal.

 It is important to remember that young people joining the industry often start in low-skilled, entry-level jobs that are low paid.
 You have to be prepared to work your way up by developing your skills and knowledge of the industry.
 There are many opportunities to volunteer in this sector to get the necessary experience.